CalebAnyaeche/BE-Smart-Hack/flight-search-ios/README.md

     }
 ]
 ```
-## Make a network request in swift
+## Making a network request in swift

 ## Actionable button in swift